WaxOn/WaxOff

 First Launch: Mode Picker

-On first launch (and any time you click the active mode button in the toolbar), a compact mode picker appears.
+On first launch, a compact mode picker appears.
 Choose WaxOn to prepare raw recordings, or WaxOff to finalize a mix.
-Each mode maintains its own independent file list; switching modes doesn't disturb your work in the other mode.
+After your first selection, the app remembers your last-used mode and opens directly into it.
+Switch modes any time using the WaxOn | WaxOff segmented control in the toolbar; each mode maintains its own independent file list, so switching doesn't disturb your work in the other mode.

 The Interface